+Waste Isolation Pilot Plant

+Draft Hazardous Waste Permit

+February 2018

+January 2016
-- the panel closure system may require minimal maintenance per 20.4.1.500 NMAC (incorporating 40 CFR 264.111) for each individual panel shall not require routine maintenance during its operational life - the panel closure system shall address the expected most severe ground conditions expected in the waste disposal area - the design class of the panel closure system shall be built of substantial construction and non-combustible material except for flexible flashing used to accommodate salt movement IIIb (which means that it is to be built to generally accepted national design and construction standards) - the design and construction shall follow conventional mining practices - structural analysis shall use data acquired from the WIPP underground - materials shall be compatible with their emplacement environment and function - treatment of surfaces in the closure areas shall be considered in the design - thermal cracking of concrete shall be addressed - during construction, a QA/QC program shall be established to-verify material properties and construction practices - construction of the panel closure system shall consider shaft and underground access and services for materials handling

-The performance standard for air emissions from the WIPP facility is established in Permit Part 4 and Permit Attachment A2.
-Releases shall be below these limits for the facility to remain in compliance with standards to protect human health and the environment.
-The following-panel closure design has been shown, through analysis, to meet these standards, if emplaced in accordance with the specifications in Permit Attachment G1.

-The approved design for the panel closure system calls for a composite panel barrier system consisting of a rigid concrete plug with removal of the DRZ, and an explosion-isolation wall.
-The design basis for this closure is such that the migration of hazardous waste constituents from closed panels during the operational and closure period would result in concentrations well below health-based standards.
-The source term used as the design basis included the average concentrations of VOCs from CH waste containers as measured in headspace gases through November 2010 January 1995.
-The VOCs are assumed to have been released by diffusion through the container vents and are assumed to be in equilibrium with the air in the panel.
-Emissions from the closed panel occur at a rate determined by gas generation within the waste and creep closure of the panel.

-Figures G-4 and G-5 show a diagram of the panel closure design and installation envelopes.
-Permit Attachment G1 provides the detailed design description and associated specification and drawings the design analysis for the panel closure system.
-Although the permit application proposed several panel closure design options, depending on the gas generated by wastes and
+- the design class of the panel closure system shall be built of substantial construction and non-combustible material except for flexible flashing used to accommodate salt movement IIIb (which means that it is to be built to generally accepted national design and construction standards) - the design and construction shall follow conventional mining practices - structural analysis shall use data acquired from the WIPP underground - materials shall be compatible with their emplacement environment and function - treatment of surfaces in the closure areas shall be considered in the design - thermal cracking of concrete shall be addressed - during construction, a QA/QC program shall be established to verify material properties and construction practices - construction of the panel closure system shall consider shaft and underground access and services for materials handling - The closure performance standard for air emissions from the WIPP facility is one excess cancer - death in one million and a hazard index (HI) of 1 for a member of the public living outside the - WIPP Site Boundary as specified in Part 6, Section 6.10.1. established in Permit Part 4 and - 17 Permit Attachment A2.
+Releases shall be below these limits for the facility to remain in - compliance with standards to protect human health and the environment.
+The following panel - closure design has been shown, through analysis, to meet these standards, if emplaced in - 20 accordance with the specifications in Permit Attachment G1.
+Compliance will be demonstrated - by the Repository VOC Monitoring Program (RVMP) in Permit Attachment N. Compliance with - the standards established for the RVMP constitutes compliance with the closure standards in - 23 Permit Part 6, Table 6.10.1. - 24 The approved design for the panel closure system calls for a composite panel barrier system - consisting of a rigid concrete plug with removal of the DRZ, and an explosion-isolation wall.
+The - design basis for this closure is such that the migration of hazardous waste constituents from - closed panels during the operational and closure period would result in concentrations well - below health-based standards.
+The source term used as the design basis included the average - concentrations of VOCs from CH waste containers as measured in headspace gases through - November 2010 January 1995.
+The VOCs are assumed to have been released by diffusion - through the container vents and are removed from the closed room by air leakage that occurs - due to ventilation-related pressure differentials assumed to be in equilibrium with the air in the - 33 panel.
+Emissions from the closed panel occur at a rate determined by gas generation within the - 34 waste and creep closure of the panel. - Figures G-4 and G-5 show a diagram of the panel closure design and installation envelopes. - Permit Attachment G1 provides the detailed design and the design analysis for the panel - 37 closure system.
+Although the permit application proposed several panel closure design options, - 38 depending on the gas generated by wastes and the age of the mined openings, the NMED and - 39 EPA determined that only the most robust design option (D) would be approved.
+This decision - 40 does not prevent the Permittees from continuing to collect data on the behavior of the wastes